tstahlhut/philosophers/README.md

 Lateron, I applied a solution that is very common at 42 and seems to me more efficient.
 In this solution the philosophers with an even number pick up their right fork first and the odd numbered philsophers their left fork first.
 Thus, half of the philosophers (rounded down, 2 if 5 philos) can eat simultaneously.
 Some even let the even numbered philosophers sleep at the beginning of the routine so that they can find a good rhythm.
 (But that sounds to me a little bit like cheating.)

-## Evaluating My Program

-The project has not yet been evaluated so I do not know if it passes the three evaluators and their tests or not.

-### Status Quo

-Right now, on my VM, about every fifth time or less a philosopher dies when executing:

-	./philo 5 800 200 200 6

-This could be due to CPU overload (I checked with command top).
-Therefore, I will leave it as it is and test at 42 computers.

-Right now, I do not know how to make it more efficient.
-- The mutexes only lock for a very short sequence of code
-- Odd and even numbered philsophers pick up the forks in different sequence (I could insert a short usleep at the beginning of the routine for the even numbered philosopher but it feels like cheating)
-- The sequence of putting down the forks is the same for odd and even numbered philsosophers (changing that did not have an effect)
-- I have 1 monitoring thread (supervisor) that checks for each philosopher if they have eaten enough meals and then for all philsophers if they have eaten enough meals in total.
-I could give the first task to a monitoring thread for each philosopher but I doubt that it speeds things up.
-This would just mean that there are more threads competing for execution and more mutexes locked and unlocked.
-- When putting down the forks, I also check their status.
-They should be 1 (as no philo can pick up a fork that is 1) but I just do this error check for myself to be sure that no philosopher steals forks.
-These lines could be omitted and would maybe add to performance.

-#### Question: Can a philosopher die while eating?

-I decided to let a philosopher die even if they are eating and not checking for if they are eating.
-This means that if t_die = 200 and t_eat = 210, the philsopher dies of starvation although they are currently holding two forks and are eating.
-I decided to do so, because the subject states that:

-	"If a philosopher didn’t start eating time_to_die milliseconds since the beginning of their last meal or the beginning of the simulation, they die."

-It nowhere states that a philosopher cannot die while eating.

-#### Tests Passed

-	./philo 4 310 200 100

-One philosopher should die.

-### Valgrind

-I ran valgrind and there are no memory leaks.

-#### Tests Run

-	valgrind ./philo 0 0 0 0 0
-	valgrind ./philo 1 0 0 0 0
-	valgrind ./philo 1 1 1 1 1
-	valgrind ./philo 2147483647 0 0 0 0
-	valgrind ./philo 0 2147483647 0 0 0
-	valgrind ./philo 0 2147483648 0 0 0
-	valgrind ./philo 5 800 200 200 6
-	valgrind ./philo 1 800 200 200

-Note: As valgrind slows down the program, philosophers die even if they are not supposed to.
-This is normal.

-### Norminette

-All *.c files are norminetted.
-In the header file the comments have to be removed for it to pass norminette.
-Otherwise, everything is "OK!".

 ## Usage

 Git clone the project and cd in folder: